felixhaeberle/brew-php-update-macosx/README.md

 # brew-php-update-macosx
-Here are some brew commands to update your macosx php version to 7.1, including curl and mcrypt.
+Here are some brew commands to **update your macosx php version to 7.1**, including curl and mcrypt.

 ### First step